ilya-labutin/coding-challenge/README.md

 ## End to end tests

-End to end tests covers main application use case: blocking and resolving spam reports, navigating throught the spam reports.
+End to end tests covers main application use case: blocking and resolving spam reports, navigating through the spam reports.
 Tests are implemented via all-in-one testing framework [`Cypress`](https://www.cypress.io/) and are executed in a headless Chrome as a part of CI/CD.

 In order to run tests locally install the Cypress library (it is not a part of project dependencies):